Kuju29/Translate-image-manga-In-Page/README.md

 ## Requirements

 1. **Google Chrome**
-2. Install the Chrome extension: [Allow CORS: Access-Control-Allow-Origin](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) and enable it.
-3. Go to [API & Services > Library](https://console.cloud.google.com/apis/library) in the Google Cloud Console.
+2. Go to [API & Services > Library](https://console.cloud.google.com/apis/library) in the Google Cloud Console.
    - Search for **Vision API** and click to enable it.
-   - Search for **Translate API** and click to enable it.
-4. fter enabling the APIs, go to [API & Services > Credentials](https://console.cloud.google.com/apis/credentials) to create your API key:
+3. fter enabling the APIs, go to [API & Services > Credentials](https://console.cloud.google.com/apis/credentials) to create your API key:
    - Click on **Create Credentials**.
    - Select **API Key**.
    - Copy the API Key and save it securely.
-5. Ensure **all images** have the same class.
+4. Ensure **all images** have the same class.
 This extension **cannot be used on websites that use blob images as links**.

 ---